-So, the Greek mathematician naturally wondered if this was the case in Alexandria too, a few hundreds of miles to the North of Syene.
+Hence, the Greek mathematician naturally wondered if this was the case in Alexandria, too, a few hundreds of miles to the North of Syene.
 If it was not, then that would mean that the Earth indeed has a curved surface.

 In his series, Sagan started out in his history of the understanding of the cosmos by relating the incredible story of this discovery.
-“How could it be, Eratosthenes asked, that at the same instant there was no shadow at Syene and a very substantial shadow at Alexandria?
+According to Sagan, Eratosthenes asked how it could be “that at the same instant there was no shadow at Syene and a very substantial shadow [in] Alexandria?”